 Protein powders are fantastic for morning smoothies, pre- or post-workout fuel, or any time you need to take the edge off appetite.
 In addition to soy and whey, you'll find pea protein, which has become all the rage lately.
 It's often blended with other vegan-friendly proteins such as brown rice protein.
 Pea protein has an impressive amino acid profile and provides good amounts of leucine, which, as mentioned earlier, Layman considers the "magic ingredient" amino acid for fat loss.
 Some people complain that pea protein has a gritty taste, though others are fine with it.
 Especially if you're vegan or sensitive to dairy, it's a great protein-powder choice.

-Jonny Bowden, PhD, CNS, aka "The Rogue Nutritionist," is a board-certified nutritionist and the best-selling author of 13 books on health, most recently The Great Cholesterol Myth (FairWinds Press, 2012).
+Jonny Bowden, PhD, CNS, aka "The Rogue Nutritionist," is a board-certified nutritionist and the best-selling author of numerous books on health, fitness, and nutrition, including The Great Cholesterol Myth.
 Visit him at jonnybowden.com and follow him on Twitter @jonnybowden.